0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 <br>

-It is worth noticing that, in order to comply with the principles of the Self-Sovereign Identity (SSI), all the credentails are stored only locally on your wallet and are not stored on-chain; this ensures strong privacy for the sensitive data related to your credential(s).
+It is worth noticing that, in order to comply with the principles of the Self-Sovereign Identity (SSI), all the credentials are stored only locally on your wallet and are not stored on-chain; this ensures strong privacy for the sensitive data related to your credential(s).

 ## How is Polygon ID Wallet Different from Other Wallets?

 You, at some point in time, must have used cryptographic wallets such as Metamask, Trust Wallet, Coinbase Wallet, Ledger, and so many more.
 How is Polygon ID Wallet different from all these hot and cold storage wallets?
 Let us see:

 - The wallets like Metamask and Trust Wallet are used for sending and receiving crypto transactions on-chain.
 Polygon ID Wallet, on the other hand, is used for creating and storing unique identities for the wallet so that these identities can be used to authenticate with the Issuer and the Verifier.
-This Identity wallet helps an Integrator fetch and save credentials from Issuers and also present proof of these credentails to the Verifiers.
+This Identity wallet helps an Integrator fetch and save credentials from Issuers and also present proof of these credentials to the Verifiers.

 - While the commonly-used crypto wallets let you interact with Ethereum and other blockchain networks using RPCs (Remote Procedure Calls), this is not the case with Polygon ID Wallet - it functions solely to store credentials linked to an identity and lets these credentials get verified by creating zero-knowledge proofs.